Falabdullateef/Java/Math/Kangaroo/README.md

-# Kangaroo Math Competition Solutions
+# Brute Force Solutions for Kangaroo Math Competition

-This directory is dedicated to devising brute force solutions for the Kangaroo Math Competition problems using Java.
+This repository serves as a playground for devising and testing brute force solutions to problems posed in the Kangaroo Math Competition using Java.
+The Kangaroo competition is an esteemed international mathematical contest that captivates students with a spectrum of intriguing problems.
+While the brute force approach showcased here may not represent the most efficient or elegant solutions, it offers a definitive path to finding solutions, albeit at the cost of higher computational time.
+This exercise is not only a quest for answers but a venture into comprehending the essence and structure of the problems encountered in this competition.

 ## Getting Started

-To get started, clone this repository and navigate to the `Kangaroo` directory.
+Begin by cloning this repository and navigating to the `Kangaroo` directory, which houses the Java files containing the brute force solutions.

 ## Dependencies